 Anonymous DNA testing helps protect the identities of the test participants.
 Whereas secret DNA tests use found DNA specimens that do not require a test participant to be aware that they are participating in a DNA test.
-It is possible that both may apply to your case — you may wish to conduct an anonymous DNA test while keeping the testing process secret from some or all of the participants.
+It is possible that both may apply to your case — you may wish us to anonymize the test report while keeping the testing process secret from some of the participants.

 We do not routinely challenge our clients regarding their identifies, ages and locations.
-However, if you cause us concern, we have the right and obligation to request IDs, proof that the person presented as the guardian of a minor is in fact so, and to charge you for our time to do so.
-If your payment is not reversible, we will need to confirm the ID of the billing contact in order to make a refund unless he or she has provided us a password at time of ordering.
-PayPal and credit/debit card transactions are almost always reversible so ID is usually not required.
+However, if you cause us concern, we have the right and obligation to request IDs of the billing contact and test participants, proof of consent, proof that the person presented as the guardian of a minor is in fact so, and to charge you for our time to request and review these materials.
+This can delay your case and, if you are uncooperative, result in the forfeiture of monies paid.

 Tell us early-on that you wish to conduct your test anonymously so that we can provide you instructions for doing so.
 Please be advised that you cannot change to/from anonymous reporting after you dispatch your specimens to our laboratory.